CatenaTools/catena-public-docs/installation/aws-ec2.md

 Once these resources are provisioned, an init script is run on the EC2 instance that:
 1. Installs [Dokku](https://dokku.com/)
 2. Configures Dokku to recognize your domain name
-3. Installs [LetsEncrypt](https://letsencrypt.org/), to enable SSL
-    1. Generates a cert for your deployment
+3. Installs [LetsEncrypt](https://letsencrypt.org/), to enable SSL (generates a cert for your deployment)
 4. Creates a Catena app within Dokku
-    1. Configures a few necessary environment variables
+    - Configures a few necessary environment variables
-    2. Exposes this app to the outside world
+    - Exposes this app to the outside world
 5. Installs Redis and runs it
 6. Configures persistent database storage (SQLite)